History of Liechtenstein: French revolutionary and Napoleonic wars

 In the War of the First Coalition, Liechtenstein, as part of the Holy Roman Empire contributed approximately 20 troops to the coalition forces from 1793 to 1796.
-During the War of the Second Coalition, France invaded the country on 6 March 1799 and plundered several towns, including Nendeln that was burned by French troops, which resulted in the deaths of four people.
-The Austrian and Volgraberg state militias under command by Lieutenant field marshal Franjo Jelačić defeated 18,000 French troops stationed in Liechtenstein under command of General André Masséna and liberated the country by 14 May.
+During the War of the Second Coalition, France invaded the country on 6 March 1799 and plundered several towns, including Nendeln which was burned by French troops resulting in the deaths of four people.
+The Austrian and Vorarlberg state militias under command of Lieutenant field marshal Franjo Jelačić defeated 18,000 French troops stationed in Liechtenstein under command of General André Masséna and liberated the country by 14 May.

 Johann I with Francis II and Napoleon following the Battle of Austerlitz, 5 December 1805.

-In 1806, Liechtenstein was one of the principalities and counties Maximilian I of Bavaria wanted to annex as his price for joining the Confederation of the Rhine but Napoleon refused because he had appreciated the personal qualities of Johann I as a negotiator, Austria's envoy during the negotiations leading to the Treaty of Pressburg.
+In 1806, Liechtenstein was one of the principalities and counties Maximilian I of Bavaria wanted to annex as his price for joining the Confederation of the Rhine but Napoleon refused because he had appreciated the personal qualities of Johann I, Austria's envoy during the negotiations leading to the Treaty of Pressburg, as a negotiator.
 Thus Liechtenstein became a sovereign state later that year when it joined Napoleon's Confederation of the Rhine upon the dissolution of the Holy Roman Empire.

-The French under Napoleon occupied the country for a few years, but Liechtenstein retained its independence in 1815.
+The French under Napoleon occupied the principality for a few years, but Liechtenstein regained its independence in 1815.
 Soon afterward, Liechtenstein joined the German Confederation (20 June 1815 – 24 August 1866, which was presided over by the Emperor of Austria).
 In 1818, Johann I granted a constitution, although it was limited in its nature.
-1818 also saw the first visit of a member of the house of Liechtenstein, Prince Alois.
+1818 also saw the first visit of a member of the House of Liechtenstein, Prince Alois.
 However, the first visit by a sovereign prince did not occur until 1842.

 In 1833, Michael Menzinger applied for the role of Landvogt.
-The role originated from the 16th century and functioned as the head of the district office (Oberamt), subordinate to the court of House of Liechtenstein.
+The role originated from the 16th century and functioned as the head of the district office (Oberamt), subordinate to the court of the House of Liechtenstein.
 It was previously an undesired role within the court, but Menzinger applying for the role changed this.
 For this reason, he is considered the first governor of Liechtenstein.